 Location, location, location.
 No matter how good a hostel is, the location is vitally important.
 Nobody wants to be staying out in the sticks.
 When you only have a few days to visit a place, you want to be in the heart of the action with restaurants, bars, shops and attractions close by.

-Brick House Hostel is ideally located in the heart of Chiang Mai all around with famous places such as Warorot Market, Thapae Gate, Sunday Walking Street, Night Bazaar, Flower Market, many beautiful temples, various restaurants and shops.
+Mad Monkey Hostel is ideally located in the heart of Chiang Mai with famous places such as Warorot Market, Thapae Gate, Sunday Walking Street, Night Bazaar, Flower Market, many beautiful temples, various restaurants and shops within walking distance.
 It’s the perfect place to explore the cultural capital of Thailand!

 9. Local Knowledge & Travel Planning

-At Brick House Hostel the staff are more than happy to recommend and book for you activities to do in Chiang Mai and its surrounds, such as yoga, Muay Thai, cooking classes, trekking, visits to elephant sanctuaries, zip wiring, quad biking, rafting mountain biking and more!
+At Mad Monkey Hostel the staff are more than happy to recommend and book for you activities to do in Chiang Mai and its surrounds, such as yoga, Muay Thai, cooking classes, trekking, visits to elephant sanctuaries, zip wiring, quad biking, rafting mountain biking and more!
 They can help you to hire a bicycle or a motorbike and also advise with onward travel to Vietnam, Laos, Cambodia or Myanmar.
-Check out their tours here!

 10. Friendly Staff that Will Make You Feel like Family

 When you’re far away from your own family, it’s nice to know that you can rely on the people at your hostel to help you if you get involved in a sticky situation.
-The staff at Brick House Hostel will go out of their way to help you with anything – from travel planning to local advice.
+The staff at Mad Monkey Hostel will go out of their way to help you with anything – from travel planning to local advice.